junxit/us-congress-code/title-42/chapter-6a/sec-256g.md

 ### References in Text

 The Social Security Act, referred to in subsec. (b)(3), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Title XIX of the Act is classified generally to subchapter XIX (§ 1396 et seq.) of chapter 7 of this title.
+620. Title XIX of the Act is classified generally to subchapter XIX (§ 1396 et seq.) of chapter 7 of this title.
 For complete classification of this Act to the Code, see section 1305 of this title and Tables.

 ### Amendments